macleginn/bivaltyp/content/languages/descriptions/Georgian.md

 Valency classes of Georgian verbs are primarily defined by their case frames.
 However, many Georgian verbs, including all transitive verbs, display the so-called “case shift”: a phenomenon whereby the case marking of arguments depends on the verb’s TAM form.
 Georgian TAM forms group into so-called “series”, where Series I is present/future, Series II is aorist/optative; and Series III is perfect/pluperfect.
 Case marking in verbs that undergo case shift is summarized in Table 1.

 Table 1.
-Verbs with case shift: case marking in the three Series
+Verbs with case shift: case marking in the three series

 <div class="before-table"></div>